mlrun/mlrun/docs/change-log/_index.md

 ## v1.2.1

 ## Closed issues
--  The serving function is no' updated when using local pipeline.
+-  The serving function is now updated when using local pipeline.
 [View in Git](https://github.com/mlrun/mlrun/issues/2716(ץ